Eigenfocus/eigenfocus/README.md

       - 3001:3000
 ```

-Then, running it with the CLI:
+Then, run it with the CLI:

 ```sh
 docker compose up -d
 ```

+And access it at http://localhost:3001.

 ## Environment Configurations